Book – In the Sphere of Silence (Summary)

 About the Book –

-Few Key Points From Each Section
+A few Key Points From Each Section

 1) DUTY –

-The path of duty refers to our worldly goal and material goals and responsibility towards career, family, society, and country.
+The path of duty refers to our worldly and material goals and responsibility towards career, family, society, and country.

-- Goals for next seven days
+- Goals for the next seven days

-- Goals for next 1 year.
+- Plans for next year.

-- Goals for next 5 years.
+- Goals for the next five years.

 2) KNOWLEDGE –

-There are numerous benefits of this activity to name a few –
+There are numerous benefits of this activity, to name a few –

 3) DEVOTION –